smart-classic/SMARTFramework-ios/README.md

 Framework Setup
 ---------------

-Now that you have the source it's time to add it to your Xcode project:
+If you want to build your own app and use the SMART framework, follow these steps to set your app up:

 1. Add the framework project (located in `SMARTFramework-ios/SMARTFramework/SMARTFramework.xcodeproj`), **not** the workspace at the top level, to your Xcode workspace.